opensafely-core/ethelred/README.md

 This Ethelred is:

-* several tasks for extracting, transforming, and loading data.
+* several tasks for extracting, transforming, and loading data from multiple, heterogeneous sources.
   You will find them in `tasks`.
-* a [Streamlit][] app for representing data.
+* a [Streamlit][] app for representing that data to facilitate more effective decision-making.
   You will find it in `app`.

 ## Setup